aerror2/waveinfo/README.md

-get wave info in any platorm , in command line
+command line tools that simple gets wave file info in any platform